-We would be very grateful if you could return both forms, plus a copy of you child’s birth certificate, by email to firstname.lastname@example.org by Friday, 5 June 2020.
+We would be very grateful if you could return both forms, plus a copy of your child’s birth certificate, by email to firstname.lastname@example.org as soon as possible.

 We will send confirmation of induction dates, plus 'meet the teacher' and start dates for September, once we have a clearer picture nearer the time.

 Any questions or queries should be made via email@example.com